assafna/technion-users-pre-slurm-tutorial/README.md

 [![flowchart](flowchart.png)](flowchart.png)

-## Pre-requirements

-Install [NVIDIA Enroot](https://github.com/NVIDIA/enroot/blob/master/doc/installation.md) in your workspace, if not yet installed.

 ## Episode 1 - Development

 Our recommendation is to start developing based on an optimized container from [NGC](https://catalog.ngc.nvidia.com/).
 Chances are the required packages are installed and no modification is needed.
 If this is not the case, you can modify the container to fit your requirements.

-### Case A - Fresh start

 1. Pull a relevant container from NGC using NVIDIA Enroot.